 After a solicitation campaign is complete, a paid solicitor must submit a campaign financial report.
 The campaign financial report must be submitted on the Paid Solicitor Campaign Financial Report Form established by the department.

-Failure to register with the Alaska Department of Law prior to soliciting charitable contributions for compensation is a class A misdemeanor, and subjects the person to civil penalties under the Alaska Consumer Protect Act (AS 45.50.471 - AS 45.50.561) of up to $25,000 per violation.
+Failure to register with the Alaska Department of Law prior to soliciting charitable contributions for compensation is a class A misdemeanor, and subjects the person to civil penalties under the Alaska Consumer Protection Act (AS 45.50.471 - AS 45.50.561) of up to $25,000 per violation.

 Some documents on this page require Adobe Reader (available as a free download) to view.